mdjkenna/GraphStateMachine/README.md

 It is the implementer's responsibility to ensure a coroutine scope they provide is single-threaded.

 GraphStateMachine processes one action at a time in a sequential manner.
 When actions are dispatched to the state machine:
-The state machine completes processing the current action entirely before moving to the next one i.e. actions are atomic.
+The state machine processes actions atomically, completing each one before starting the next.

 For example, if multiple components dispatch actions simultaneously: